eduymaz/CrashCourses/python/intro/py_intro.md

     is_in_list = 2 in list1  # True
     is_not_in_list = 7 not in list1  # True
     ```
+    - ### Note: A strings can be treated like a list of characters
   - ## Tuples: Tuples are another essential data structure in Python.
 Unlike lists, tuples are immutable, meaning their elements cannot be changed after they are created.
     - Creating Tuples: You can create a tuple by placing comma-separated values inside parentheses.
     ```python